The origin of consciousness in the breakdown of the bicameral mind

 The origin of the bicameral mind

 This internalization of a communicative act – which by definition always involves two parties – is a possible explanation for the origin of the divided nature of the bicameral mind.
 The inner voice speaks, man acts upon it.
-In an early stage these voices could have been echoic repetitions of an assignment made by a leader.
+In an early stage these voices might have been echoic repetitions of an order made by a leader.
 In more advanced stages they could have incorporated more and more knowlegde and intelligence and might have been ascribed to higher beings which transcended the direct social circle: the god-king for example.

 The breakdown of the bicameral mind